Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Neurons

 Answer is C: Chondro- refers to cartilage, so chondrocytes are cells found in cartilage.
 Cartilage is a connective tissue.
-The other choices are found in epithelial tissue, or nervous tissue.
+The other choices are found in epithelial tissue, or nervous tissue. - Which of the following cells would be found in nervous tissue?

 A. Dendrocytes